Chrisman2003/code-complexity-metrics/README.md

 # Code Complexity Analyzer
 A pip installable Python tool to analyze source code and compute Code Complexity Measures.
-The tool supports parallelizing frameworks for code constructs and particularly with respect to Halstead metrics may specifically measure these constructs specifically in addition to the cpp base code.
+The tool supports parallelizing frameworks for code constructs and can extend Halstead analysis by incorporating the vocabulary of these parallel constructs alongside standard C++ code.

 ### Code Complexity Measures:
 - SLOC